Antox/Antox/README.md

 - Copy libjtoxcore.so to app/src/main/jniLibs/armeabi (you will need to create some of these folders)
 - Copy jToxcore.jar to app/libs/jToxcore.jar
 - These dependencies are updated from time to time, so you might need to check back if the binary link changed
+- Install the Scala plugin in IntelliJ, restart, and wait for IntelliJ to set itself up
 - Connect your phone in developer mode and click Run in Android Studio.
 It will install Antox on to your phone and run it automatically.

-###Compiling Scala Antox From Source
+###Compiling Scala Antox From Source via CLI
-I haven't figured out how to get an IDE going (or really tried), and I don't know how this all works on anything but Linux, OS X is probably the same, but I know nothing about on Windows.
 - Download android sdk http://developer.android.com/sdk/index.html and unpack
 - Set the environmental variable ANDROID_HOME to point to it
 - Add $ANDROID_HOME/tools and $ANDROID_HOME/platform-tools to your PATH environmental variable